livechat/livechat-public-docs/rest-api/_groups.md

 #### Additional info:

-* `language` tells you the chat window language for the particular group.
+* `language` specifies the chat window language for the particular group.
 * `agents` list contains all members of the particular group.
-Group with id _0_ doesn't return agents list because it always contains all agents from the license and it cannot be modified.
+The group with id _0_ doesn't return the agents list because it always contains all agents from the license and it cannot be modified.

 ## Get a single group details